AdobeDocs/analytics-learn.en/help/exporting/report-builder/anomaly-detection-in-report-builder.md

 ---
-title: Anomaly Detection in Report Builder
+title: Anomaly detection in Report Builder
 description: Learn how to add anomaly detection metrics to your data requests, as well as creatively graph the data.
 feature: Report Builder
-topics:
-activity: use
+role: User
+level: Intermediate
 doc-type: feature video
-team: Technical Marketing
+thumbnail: 25444.jpg
 kt: 1768
-role: User
-level: Intermediate
 exl-id: 80d85955-022f-4d79-aee8-c440592645f3
 ---
-# [!UICONTROL Anomaly Detection] in [!UICONTROL Report Builder] {#anomaly-detection-in-report-builder}
+# [!UICONTROL Anomaly detection] in [!UICONTROL Report Builder] {#anomaly-detection-in-report-builder}

 Learn how to add [!UICONTROL anomaly detection] [!UICONTROL metrics] to your data requests, as well as creatively graph the data.